natalieryder/color-game/README.md

 ## Color Game

-My game generates random hex codes and renders circles.
+My game ~~generates random hex codes~~ chooses random colors from Material-UI's color options and renders 4 circles.

 Each time the player clicks a circle, the circles shuffle in a random order.